Board of Directors & Annual Reports

 Volunteer Nomination Certificate and Petition Guidelines

-1. A petition must be signed by 1% of our membership (at least 500) members.
-Signatures must be legible and include the member’s account number.
+1. A Volunteer Nomination Certificate and Petition must be signed by 500 members.
+Signatures must be legible and include the member’s address.

-2. Included with your petition must be a statement of qualification and a biography with information about your current job, related credit union or financial experience and any other committee involvement.
+2. Included with your petition must be a statement of qualification and resume with information about your current job, related credit union or financial experience and any other committee involvement.

 4. The election will not be conducted by ballot and there will be no nomination from the floor when the number of nominees equals the number of positions filled.